 I am bothered by an anomaly in my moral universe and hope to investigate it here.
-At issue is a contradiction between the central pillar of science—the material universe is contingently deterministic— and what I take to be a universal human orientation to that universe: we are free to choose.
+At issue is a contradiction between the central pillar of science—the material universe is contingently deterministic — and what I take to be a universal human orientation to that universe: we are free to choose.
 On the one hand you have to weigh recent history’s most impressive human achievement: the glorious accomplishments of natural science, all based on the predictability of its objects of study.
 Empiricism is nothing without the laws of causality that produce testable predictions about everything from subatomic particles to the background radiation from the Big Bang.
 Causality…hypothesis… confirmation… determinism.
 Everything we see around us operates according to laws of nature that have been discovered, deepened, and linked over the last five hundred years.
 In essence, these laws (with an exception or two I will discuss below) forbid freedom to their objects of study.
 But then there is the bothersome problem of….us.
 Our free will is the essence of the human experience, so much so that our species is called “wise man,” for our ability to discern choices, weigh them, and choose the best from among them.
 We are choice-making machines programmed with natural freedom to see choices, preferential freedom to choose, and circumstantial freedom to act (for more on the nature and temptations of freedom, see “Our Freedom Fetish.”).
 Since the Enlightenment the human sciences have been stymied by that freedom, and it has crippled their fevered attempts to be taken as valid empirical studies on a par with the natural sciences.
 So you can see my dilemma.
 It seems I must embrace two contradictory positions.
-This violates the fundamental truth test of the virtual circle, the principle of non-contradiction (see “What is the Virtual Circle?” for more on this).
+This violates the most basic of the tests of logic, the principle of non-contradiction.
 I dislike discovering anomaly, but I dislike ignoring it more.

 It may well be that empiricists have got it right, that one day we will look back on this controversy with the same smug superiority with which we now view Egyptian astronomy or the humors theory of medicine.
 Certainly, the odds are on science’s side, for it has rolled back the mysteries of the material universe with metronomic regularity.
 But this particular issue has a catch that might make science’s task well-nigh impossible.
 Consider for a moment what we now know about the brain chemistry of strong emotion, say depression or falling in love.
 Does it make the slightest bit of difference to those in either emotional state to speak of neurotransmitters or serotonin?
 Does anyone really care if science maps out the brain structures of parental love or criminality?
 Yes, we care enormously if these propensities can be affected.
 Imagine taking anti-depressants or aphrodisiacs to resolve emotional or psychological issues.
 You don’t have to imagine.
 Anti-depressants are the most prescribed drug in the U.S. today.
 But should the determinists scope out the mental self-delusions that produce our sense of moral freedom, what would they do with that information?
 Note that I am not discussing the pragmatist response to such discoveries, only the truth issues involved.
 Brave New World solutions would hardly seem improvements over the self-deception that we are free, would they?
 Imagine for a moment that you could be convinced that your freedom and the responsibility that comes of it are the result of this or that mental error or process, and that you actually act like every other thing that exists, only now you know why and how.
 What would happen to your vaunted moral freedom and responsibility then?
 Would anyone willingly give up the one thing that makes us most human?
 Give it up for what?
 To be a thing rather than a person?
 I wager you would instantly choose a response contrary to empirical prediction, and if that was the real prediction and you were told of it, you would choose a third response, and so on.
 We are cussed characters, aren’t we?